danklotz/openNotes/micro-reviews.md

 - [Hanayama Cast Laby](https://hanayama-toys.com/product/cast-laby/).
 I do not know what a laby is, but the puzzle is nice.
 It contains two steps I did not expect and is designed in a very cool way.
 - [Hanayama Cast Galaxy](https://hanayama-toys.com/product/cast-galaxy/).
 I liked this one.
 It is similar to the [Cast Coil](https://hanayama-toys.com/product/cast-galaxy/), but much less involved (+ there is something else you need to solve it).
 This puzzle might even be great if you enjoy the kind of solution.
 - [Hanayama Cast Coil](https://hanayama-toys.com/product/cast-coil/).
 This one is easier than one would think at first.
 It looks very nice and I can see appreciate its deliberate design.
 However, I do not particularly enjoy this kind of puzzle.
 - ⭐️ [Hanayama Cast Key II](https://hanayama-toys.com/product/cast-key-ii/).
-Probably my favourite Hanyama puzzle.
+Probably my favorite Hanyama puzzle.
 It is easy enough so you don't get a headache.
 But, it also requires enough attention and observation skills to keep you on your toes.
 It is designed in stages, each one has a new trick to discover.
 It is a pure delight.
 - [Hanayama Cast L’Oeuf](https://hanayama-toys.com/product/cast-loeuf/).
-Very beautyful puzzle with an extremely satisfying solution.
+Very beautiful puzzle with an extremely satisfying solution.
 Probably a bit easier than the difficulty would suggest.
 - [Hanayama Cast Box](https://hanayama-toys.com/product/cast-box/).
 More difficult than you think, but very nice solution.
 Enjoyed it a lot.
 - [Hanayama Cast Harmony](https://hanayama-toys.com/product/cast-harmony/).
 Beautiful puzzle with a nice trick.
 Very enjoyable.
 - [Hanayama Cast Coaster](https://hanayama-toys.com/product/cast-coaster/).
 This is a great puzzle that I do really use as a coiffure.